ReadRecommend/capstone-project-hello-boyos/README.md

 Additionally, it will ask if you would like to scrape some dummy data from Goodreads.
 Input either `y` or `n` to continue.
 If you select `y`, a few prompts will appear asking for how many books to scrape, and from which Goodreads list.
 Once the scraping has completed, the books will be written out to the path specified in `INITIAL_DATA`.

-After this step, the database will be initialised, and you will be prompted to create an administrator account.
+After this step, the database will be initialised, and you will be prompted to create an administrator account, as well as given the option to create two "dummy" users in the system.

 ### Run